 8. No walk in appointments will be allowed.

 9. Please do not walk in to discuss billing questions or pay bills.
 Please call the office with any questions, and we will be glad to accept payment over the phone if you choose to pay with that method.
 All appointments require $25 deposit which can be paid by credit card or zelle.
-At this moment we are not accepting cash.

 10. Please reschedule if someone from your household has been sick within 14 days.